xcv-/args/README.md

 or a `ParseError`.
 The difference between preconditions and postconditions is that preconditions are evaluated before parsing and skip the argument in the parser pass if they fail, whereas postconditions are evaluated after parsing all arguments and the parser returns immediately.
+You can find pre-made conditions in `conditions.hpp`.

 Parsers are just containers for arguments and they are also extensible if it's necessary to add some logic on top parsers (see `FlagParser` in `flag.hpp` for